needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 ### Viewport Surface

 1. Can pan by holding down middle mouse button in the Viewport and moving the mouse.
-1. Can pan by holding down Ctrl + Alt + LeftClick and moving the mouse.
+1. Can pan by holding down Ctrl + Alt + LeftClick (Command + Option + LeftClick on macOS) and moving the mouse.
 1. Can zoom in and out with the mouse wheel.
 1. Can zoom in and out by holding down Alt + RightClick and moving the mouse right and left.
 1. Zoom and pan are remembered per-document.
 1. Zoom and pan are restored after Domain Reload or Window reload.
 They are reset when opening/creating a new document.
+1. A notification will be displayed if no `com.unity.ui` is found.
+This can be dismissed via the `x`.
+    1. Notifications don't come back after they are dismissed even after domain reload or Editor restarts.
+    1. Can re-display all pending active notifications via the Toolbar `...` menu, clicking on "Show Notifications".

 ## Previews